10 Things To Know About Frida Kahlo

 - 1954: She dies

 Frida Kahlo is one of the few female painters to be world-famous, while at the same time being one of the only artists in Mexico to be internationally known.
 The Mexican, the lame, the revolutionary, the non-conformist, the surrealist…so many adjectives to describe a woman who is above all free, singular both in her work and in her life.
-Indeed, hers is far from having been a long and quiet river!
+Frida’s life was far from easy.
 It has been brought to light many times through biographies and films.
 But do you really know her story?
 Artsper reveals 10 anecdotes from the life of this iconoclastic artist!

-Magdalena Frida Carmen Kahlo Calderón, of her real name, was born on July 6, 1907.
-She used to falsify her birth date, setting it back to July 7, 1910, the year the Mexican Revolution began.
+Magdalena Frida Carmen Kahlo Calderón, her full name, was born on July 6, 1907.
+Known as Frida Kahlo, the artist often falsified her birth date, setting it back to July 7, 1910, the year the Mexican Revolution began.

 Kahlo was born in Mexico City.
-Her mother, Matilde Calderón y González, came from a family of Spanish generals.
-Indian blood runs in her veins as well.
+Her mother, Matilde Calderón y González, came from a family of Spanish generals, also with an Indian background.
 Her father, Carl Wilhelm Kahlo Kauffmann, was born in Germany.
 Contrary to what Frida claimed, he was not Jewish.
 Her family was Lutheran and belonged to the middle class of the Grand Duchy of Baden.
-When she arrived in Mexico in 1891, she took the name Guillermo Kahlo and settled as a photographer.
+When he arrived in Mexico in 1891, he took the name Guillermo Kahlo and settled as a photographer.

 Frida Kahlo was born after her mother lost a son.
 Depressed, her mother gave her to a nanny.
 She was a very cold woman.

-The atmosphere at home is particularly melancholy.
-Apart from tensions within the household of her parents and two absent half-sisters because they were sent to the convent, her father’s business was not flourishing during the Mexican revolution.
+The atmosphere at Frida Kahlo’s family home was particularly melancholy.
+Apart from tensions within the household between parents and two absent half-sisters living in a convent, her father’s business was not flourishing during the Mexican revolution.

-Moreover, young Frida’s health is fragile.
-She was born with spina bifida, deforming her spine, and at the age of 6, she contracts polio.
-Because of this serious infectious disease, she suffers from chronic pain.
-In addition, her right leg stops growing, causing a malformation.
-The disease also isolates her from other children.
-Nicknamed “Fria la coja”, meaning “Frida the lame”, she cannot go to school.
-Later, the first years of her schooling are tumultuous.
+Moreover, young Frida’s health was fragile.
+She was born with spina bifida, deforming her spine, and at the age of 6, she contracted polio.
+Because of this serious infectious disease, Frida suffered from chronic pain.
+In addition, her right leg stopped growing, causing a malformation.
+The disease also isolated Frida from other children.
+Nicknamed “Fria la coja”, meaning “Frida the lame,” she cannot go to school.
+Later, the first years of her schooling were tumultuous.
 She entered a German school according to her father’s wishes and was soon expelled for disobedience.
 This episode testifies to a strong and reckless character from an early age.
 She then enrolled in a vocational school for women teachers, where she also stayed for a short time.
 She was removed from the institution when her parents discovered that she had been sexually abused by one of the teachers.

 Kahlo didn’t always aspire to be a painter.
 Certainly, from an early age, her father passed on his taste for fine art to her.
 A friend of her father’s, an engraver, even gave her a few drawing lessons.
-Also, she helps her father in his professional activity by retouching, developing, and coloring photographs.
-Nevertheless, she considers art more as a hobby.
+Also, she helped her father in his professional activity by retouching, developing, and coloring photographs.
+Nevertheless, she considered art more as a hobby.

 At the age of 16, she was one of the first 35 girls to be accepted into the Escuela Nacional Preparatoria, out of a total of 2,000 students.
 It was the best school in Mexico at the time.
 There, she showed a strong interest in natural sciences and wanted to become doctor.

-On 17 September 1925, on her way home from school, her bus hit a tramway.
+On 17 September 1925, on her way home from school, Frida’s bus hit a tramway.
 This accident sealed her fate.
 Although she survived, she was nevertheless seriously injured.
 Her pelvic cavity was pierced by a metal bar, which would cause systematic miscarriages.
-She also suffers 11 fractures to her right leg.
-Her right foot is completely dislocated, while her shoulder is dislocated.
-Her spine and femoral neck are broken.
-Suffering excruciatingly, she remains in bed for several months.
-In total, until the end of her life, she undergoes 32 surgeries and will wear 28 corsets.
+Frida also suffered 11 fractures to her right leg.
+Her right foot and her shoulder were completely dislocated.
+Her spine and femoral neck were broken.
+Suffering excruciatingly, Frida remained in bed for several months.
+In total, until the end of her life, she underwent 32 surgeries and wore 28 corsets.

-Back home, she is forced to stay in bed.
-At that time, she wrote: “I am not dead and I have a reason to live.
+Back home, Frida Kahlo was forced to stay in bed.
+The artist wrote at the time: “I am not dead and I have a reason to live.
 That reason is painting”.
-Indeed, her medical studies being compromised, her family encouraged her to paint.
-They had her make a special easel and a canopy bed with a mirror as a ceiling.
-Art became the outlet for all her ills and the catalyst for her healing.
-She begins an important series of self-portraits.
-They will not cease to be her favorite subject.
+With her ability to move being compromised, Frida’s family encouraged her to paint.
+They made her a special easel and a canopy bed with a mirror on the ceiling.
+Art became the outlet for all of her suffering and the catalyst for her healing.
+She began an important series of self-portraits, which continued to be her favorite subject.

-5. Member of the communist party, she is a pioneer figure of feminism.
+5. Member of the communist party, Frida is a pioneer figure of feminism

 At the instigation of the photographer Tina Modotti, she joined the Mexican Communist Party in 1928.
 She was only 21 years old at the time and was just recovering from her accident.